g-male/darin-portfolio/content/capturing/editorial/yota-issey-and-shugo-for-knock-twice.md

 postyear: "2023"
 contentdesc: editorial
 ---
-Yota, Issey, and Shugo, shot and edited by me for the 2023 Knock Twice essentials line.
+Shot and edited for the Knock Twice Essentials Collection.

-Shot in our Toronto studio.
-The studio’s walls, filled with curated posters, vintage signs, and unique collectibles, created a vibrant backdrop that reflected our curating skills and hybrid-moodboard social media presence.
-This setting also offers insight into the inspiration behind our designs and design ethos, giving customers a deeper connection to our creative process.
+Models: Yota Kayama, Issey Kawamura, and Shugo Sugihara.